joelburton/sa-plus/reverses.rst

   - XXX Would rebid of 1st major be stronger than Ingberman?

 - XXX `2NT`, etc, what would this show when using Ingberman

+.. todo:: This treatment is very different from Seagram

+  - Options for weak are: rebid own, bid NT at lowest, give pref to opener's 1st/2nd suit

+  - Says `1H-2C-2S` still promises 17+p, not the 15+p

+  Should we keep Ingberman?

 .. rubric:: GF